CFESA Refrigeration Certification Practice Test 2026 - Free Commercial Food Equipment Service Association Practice Questions and Study Guide

 1 / 20

-What is the purpose of a condenser in the refrigeration cycle?
+What is subcooling in the context of refrigeration systems?

 Next Question